MisterMond/Multi-Account-LMS-Attendance-Proxy-Bot/README.md

 ## Installation & Setup
 1. Clone this repository.
-2. Download the latest stable release of ChromeDriver for your operating system from https://chromedriver.chromium.org/home.
+2. Download the latest stable release of ChromeDriver from https://chromedriver.chromium.org/home for your operating system.
 3. Unzip ChromeDriver into the local folder.
 The local directory structure should look like this:
 ```